delmic/odemis/doc/develop/extending.rst

 parameters for your new driver.

 Do not forget to commit your code using ``git add ...`` and ``git commit -a``.
-Optionally, send your extension to Delmic as a git patch or a github merge request.
+Optionally, send your extension to Delmic as a git patch or a github pull request.

 Sometimes, on Linux, a driver needs to be associated to a udev rule. udev only reloads the list of rules at boot time.
 So, when changing the rules, you can